 A two-week deposit is due upon

 signing the contract.
-This deposit (also called Holding Fee)
+This deposit will be

 applied to your child's('rens) last two weeks of attendance.
 If

 you decide to terminate care before your child attends the first

 week, your deposit is forfeited.
 I do not issue refunds on any

 Holding Fee: There are times when